craftcms/ecs/README.md

 composer require craftcms/ecs:dev-main --dev
 ```

-Then add an `ecs.php` file to the root of your project:
+Then add an `ecs.php` file to the root of your plugin or project:

 ```php
 <?php